-It’s also fair to surmise that you can simultaneously reduce the production and management costs associated with paper billboards by creating your content in-house, and this is another consideration when choosing your preferred format.
+It’s also fair to surmise that you can simultaneously reduce the production and management costs associated with classic billboards by creating your content in-house, and this is another consideration when choosing your preferred format.

 Exposure is another key consideration, with paper and vinyl billboards known to use the same static images and messages for the entire course of a booking.
 Conversely, digital alternatives tend to rotate between four and six different ads every minute, with individual messages receiving either 10 or 15 seconds of exposure during this period.

 Of course, the increased exposure and reduced upfront cost of OOH media may well convince you that this option offers the best value proposition, but it should be noted that DOOH billboards also allow for the publication of more varied content.